 [Read the lines in their context.]

-thus proclaiming, in the last words, what amidst the gropings of reason and the flux of things is to the poet and artist - at least to one of Keats's temper - an immutable law.
 It seems clear that no single extant work of antiquity can have supplied Keats with the suggestion for this poem.
 There exists, indeed, at Holland House an urn wrought with just such a scene of pastoral sacrifice as is described in his fourth stanza: and of course no subject is commoner in Greek relief-sculpture than a Bacchanalian procession.
 But the two subjects do not, so far as I know, occur together on any single work of ancient art: and Keats probably imagined his urn by a combination of sculptures actually seen in the British Museum with others known to him only from engravings, and particularly from Piranesi's etchings.
 Lord Holland's urn is duly figured in the Vasi e Candelabri of that admirable master.
 From the old Leigh Hunt days Keats had been fond of what he calls -

 "the pleasant flow